oanda/apidocs/v1/forex-labs.md

 #### Input Query Parameters

 instrument
 : _Required_ Name of the instrument to retrieve calendar data for.
+All tradable instruments are supported.

 period
 : _Required_ Period of time in seconds to retrieve calendar data for.
 Values not in the following list will be automatically adjusted to the nearest valid value.